 2.15.
-Income tax expense
+Income tax expenses

-Income tax expense comprises of current and deferred tax and is recognized in the statement of income, or in other comprehensive income to the extent it relates to items recognized in other comprehensive income.
+Income tax expenses include current and deferred taxes and are recognized in the statement of income, or in other comprehensive income to the extent that the expenses relate to items recognized in other comprehensive income.